raffled/twitteRStorm/presentation/twitteRStorm.md

 Is there a Vagrant box?

-- Wirbelsturm [@wirbel]
+- Wirbelsturm [@wirbel] - Germal for "cyclone"
+- Comes pre-loaded, but not as user-friendly as Tessera boxes are for Hadoop/Spark
+- No step-by-step tutorials

 ## Developing Topologies
 What language do we use to create topologies?
 It depends.

 Spouts

-- Written in a Java Virtual Machine language (JVM), e.g. Java, Clojure, Scala
+- Written in a Java Virtual Machine (JVM) languages, e.g. Java, Clojure, Scala

 Bolts

 - Each one is a separate source file
 - Can be written in any language using the Multi-Language Protocol
-- Non-JVM languages (e.g. R, Python) must be wrapped in a JVM language
+- Non-JVM languages (e.g. R, Python) must be wrapped in a JVM function

 Topology